 Phu Quoc

 If swaying palms and fresh seafood sounds like your style, Phu Quoc should be at the top of your list.
 Located in the Gulf of Thailand off the country’s southwestern coast, it’s the largest island in Vietnam.
-Here you’ll find white sand beaches, lush forests and various culinary specialties, including blue crab, sea urchin, native mushrooms and fish cakes.
+Here you’ll find secluded white sand beaches, exceptional diving and snorkelling, lush forests and various culinary specialties, including blue crab, sea urchin, native mushrooms and fish cakes.
+It’s best to visit between November and April for warm and sunny weather that’s perfect for exploring the island or lounging on the beach.

 Need to know: Phu Quoc has several excellent hotels; stay at La Veranda for classic elegance or The Shells Resort for minimalist luxury and a world-class spa.